 You can get two tables, one lower and wider than the other, place two tubs that you don't mind getting dirty, and on the higher table, place water dispensers and hand soap.
 You can take this idea further by boring a hole into the tub and attaching a hose so that the water can be drained away.

-Hang around cardboard frames or cheap wooden frames you can get at the dollar store or if you have a tree, you can create a backdrop and hang canvas on it.
-Use freshly cut flowers, twigs even leaves to adorn the backdrop of your porch bench.
+Hang around cardboard frames or cheap wooden frames you can get at the dollar store, or if you have a tree, you can create a backdrop and hang the canvas on it.
+Use freshly cut flowers, twigs, and even leaves to adorn the backdrop of your porch bench.

 Do away with the usual party favors and give away some of your edibles or seeds.
-You can also make your own gardening starter kit and who knows, you might encourage some future gardeners.
-You can also take a few edibles and transplant it into pots to give away as gifts.
+You can also make your gardening starter kit, and who knows, you might encourage some future gardeners.
+You can also take a few edibles and transplant them into pots to give away as gifts.

-So that the adults can kick back and relax, use a circular stencil and spray paint some circles on your lawn to create a game of Twister.
-Get trash bins or buckets and a volleyball and play giant beer pong.
+So that the adults can kick back and relax, use a circular stencil, and spray paint some circles on your lawn to create a game of Twister.
+Get trash cans or buckets and a volleyball and play giant beer pong.
 Leave out the drinks or substitute some non-alcoholic beverages like juice if playing with kids.
-Take out the water guns, play with water balloons or get a kiddie swing to refresh and entertain them during summer time.
+Take out the water guns, play with water balloons, or get a kiddie swing to refresh and entertain them during summertime.